 Heart failure can result in many symptoms such as lower limb swelling, breathlessness on lying flat, abdominal bloatedness and loss of appetite.
 More importantly, heart failure results in poorer quality of life, frequent hospitalisation and reduced survival.

-However, many of these symptoms and limitation in activities can be treated with the right combination of evidence-based medication and the appropriate lifestyle adjustments.
+However, many of these symptoms and limitations in activities can be treated with the right combination of evidence-based medications and the appropriate lifestyle adjustments.

 At The Heart & Vascular Centre, we provide consultation and treatment for patients at all stages of heart failure.
-Heart failure therapy that we provide include:
+Heart failure therapy that we provide:

 For the diagnosis of heart failure

 This is an ultrasound study of the heart.
 It evaluates the heart function as well as possible causes of heart failure such as valvular heart disease.